Discover Family Fun at Frank Kitts Park on Wellington’s Waterfront

 Play Area Highlights

-Frank Kitts Park boasts an impressive play area designed to captivate children of all ages.
-The park's play equipment features a maritime and coastal landscape theme, perfectly complementing its waterfront location.
-Kids can explore the new interactive waka named Whetū Mārama, climb on nets, or race down three long slides.
+Frank Kitts Park features an impressive play area designed to captivate children with its maritime and coastal landscape theme, reflecting its waterfront location.
+Kids can explore a range of exciting equipment.

 Here are some highlights you won’t want to miss:

-• All-ages swing set for endless fun
+• All-ages swing set for endless enjoyment.

 Interactive Art Installations